 Throughout the year, the 9th Grade Team will meet daily to discuss students needs, interventions, and strategies that will help all of our freshmen succeed at a higher level of education.
 Our goal is to ensure that our students get off to the best possible start and have a lot of fun!

-In pursuing this Mission, we believe that:
+In pursuing this mission, we believe that:

 All students can learn and be successful.

-All students are valued and deserve an education that addresses their academic, physical, and social/emotional needs.
+All students are valued and deserve an education that addresses their academic, physical, social and emotional needs.

 All students are entitled to a safe, healthy and respectful learning environment.